JoyfulProgramming/nerds_observability_course/Fix Bugs 20x Faster - From Zero to Incident Superh 96bbcf8408f04df9968ebe583824919e.md

 First, we'll install the required gems and create a custom formatter to properly structure our logs.
 Then we'll add the instrumentation code to track our pattern size metrics.

 👨‍💻 We’re using Dynatrace.
-But this general technique can apply to other observability tools.
+This technique applies to all observability tools.

 ## Stop server